 Section 2.14-a.
 Notice of Nomination of Directors.
 Only persons who are nominated in accordance with the procedures set forth in this Section 2.14-a shall be eligible for election as Directors.
-Nominations of persons for election to the Board of Directors of the Company may be made at an annual or regular meeting of shareholders (a) by or at the direction of the Board of Directors or (b) by any shareholder of the Company (i) who was a shareholder of record at the time of giving notice as required by this Section 2.14-a and who is a shareholder of record at the time of the meeting, (ii) who is entitled to vote for the election of Directorsat the meeting who complies with the notice procedures set forth in this Section 2.14-a.
+Nominations of persons for election to the Board of Directors of the Company may be made at an annual or regular meeting of shareholders (a) by or at the direction of the Board of Directors or (b) by any shareholder of the Company (i) who was a shareholder of record at the time of giving notice as required by this Section 2.14-a and who is a shareholder of record at the time of the meeting, (ii) who is entitled to vote for the election of Directors at the meeting who complies with the notice procedures set forth in this Section 2.14-a.
 Nominations by shareholders shall be made pursuant to timely notice in writing, and (iii) who delivers timely notice in proper written form to the Secretary of the Company- as required by this Section 2.14-a.

-To be timely, a shareholder's notice with respect to an annual meeting must be delivered to the Secretary of the Company, or mailed and received at the principal executive office of the Company, is than ninety (90) nor more than one hundred twenty (120) calendardays prior to the first anniversary date of the prior of the date on which the Company first mailed its proxy materials for the preceding year's annual meeting of shareholders.
-If, however, the date of the annual meeting of shareholders is more than thirty (30) days before or sixty (60) days after such anniversary date, notice by a shareholder shall be timely only if so delivered, or so mailed and received, not less than ninety (90) days before such annual meeting or, if later, withinten (10) days after the first public announcement of the date of such annual meeting.
-If a special meeting of shareholder's notice with respect to a regular meeting of the purpose of electing one or more Directors to the Board of Directors or if To be timely, a shareholder's notice with respect to a regular meeting of the principal executive office of the Company, or mailed and must be received at the principal executive office of the Company, not less than ninety (90) days after the principal executive office of the Company, not less than ninety (90) days after the principal executive office of the Company, not less than ninety (90) days after the principal executive office of the Company, not less than ninety (90) days after the principal executive office of the Company, not less than ninety (90) days after the principal executive office of the Company, not less than ninety (90) days after the principal executive office of the Company, not less than ninety (90) days after the first public announcement of the date of such special meeting or such regular meeting.
-Except to the extent otherwise required by law, In no event shall the adjournment of an annual or a regular or special meeting of shareholder's notice as deseribed required above.
+To be timely, a shareholder's notice with respect to an annual meeting must be delivered to the Secretary of the Company, or mailed and received at the principal executive office of the Company; not less than ninety (90) nor more than one hundred twenty (120) calendardays prior to the first anniversary date of the prior of the date on which the Company first mailed its proxy materials for the preceding year's annual meeting of shareholders.
+If, however, the date of the annual meeting of shareholders is more than thirty (30) days before or sixty (60) days after such anniversary date, notice by a shareholder shall be timely only if so delivered, or so mailed and received; not less than ninety (90) days before such annual meeting or, if later, within ten (10) days after the first public announcement of the date of such annual meeting.
+If a special meeting of shareholders of the Company is called in accordance with Section 2.04 of these Bylaws for the purpose of electing one or more Directors to the Board of Directors or if To be timely, a shareholder's notice with respect to a regular meeting other than an annual meeting is held, for a shareholder's notice of nominations to be timely it must be delivered to the Secretary of the Company, or mailed and must be received at the principal executive office of the Company; not less than ninety (90) days before such special meeting or such regular meeting or, if later, within ten (10) days after the first public announcement of the date of such special meeting or such regular meeting.
+Except to the extent otherwise required by law, In no event shall the adjournment of an annual or a regular or special meeting of shareholders shall not commence a new time period for the giving of a shareholder's notice as described required above.
 Such